mmiele/TechnicalNotes/DASH/Network/P4/samples/p4-basic-forwarding.md

 ![pod-topo](images/pod-topo.svg)

 The P4 example is written for the **V1Model architecture** implemented on **P4.org's bmv2 software switch**.
 The architecture file for the V1Model can be found at: [v1model.p4](https://github.com/p4lang/p4c/blob/main/p4include/v1model.p4).
-This file desribes the interfaces of the P4 programmable elements in the architecture, the supported externs, as well as the architecture's standard metadata fields.
+This file describes the interfaces of the P4 programmable elements in the architecture, the supported externs, as well as the architecture's standard metadata fields.
 Take a look at it.

 ## About the control plane